 What training will I receive on the course?

-The instructor training course coaching is based around the concept of ‘efficiency of movements’.
+The instructor training course coaching is based around the concept of 'efficiency of movements'.
 The premise is that there is no right or wrong way to ski or ride, but there is a continuum of efficiency of movement.
 The more efficient your movements (get your physics 101 book out) the easier it is to get down the hill, still standing and without too many face plants on the way down.
-So if you ever wondered why some people make it look sooooo easy……….!
+Have you ever wondered how some people make it look sooooo easy?
+That's how - efficiency of movements!

 A variety of techniques are used to improve your efficiency of movement, including the introduction of the theory, lots of on-snow exercises, freestyle and powder coaching, video training, imagery training.
 Oh, and of course plenty of time throwing yourself around in Niseko's famous soft powder!